lightbend/reactive-app-maven-plugin/README.md

 ### Configuration

-If your project isn't built using Lagom or Play, for orchestration to know what to run, you need to specify main class of your project with <mainClass> element in the configuration.
+If your project isn't built using Lagom or Play, for orchestration to know what to run, you need to specify main class of your project with `<mainClass>` element in the configuration.

-Additionally, you can specify http ingress paths and ports like this:
+Additionally, you can specify HTTP ingress paths and ports like this:

 ```
 <httpIngressPorts>